-Our Wheeling Divorce Lawyers Are Here To Answer Your Questions!
+Our Arlington Heights Divorce Lawyers Are Here To Answer Your Questions!

 Divorce can be a lengthy, expensive, and emotionally draining process.
 Cost is of course a concern for many clients going through a divorce, and when considering who will pay attorneys’ fees, the general answer is that typically each side pays their own attorney for the work done on the case.
 This is usually not an issue in simple, uncontested divorce cases.
 However, when spouses dig in and insist on fighting every step of the way, a court may decide that one side is entitled for legal fees paid for by the other party.